Table of Content

 • Should I overcommit to achieve my NAV exposure goals?

-Frame 289 The Takahashi & Alexander Model:
+The Takahashi & Alexander Model

 One of the most popular forecasting tools is the Takahashi and Alexander model ("TA"), introduced at the Yale Endowment Fund in 2001.
 There are many reasons behind its success: